 EWB Syracuse is hosting another fundraiser at Wolff’s Biergarten at 106 Montgomery St. in downtown Syracuse.
 Come get jiggy with it on Sunday, May 19th from 3-5pm.
 There will be prizes for the first and second place teams, and also best dressed.
 Tickets are $15 and can be purchased on the Eventbrite page where you can also find our more information about the event.
 Come help support our project and enjoy some throwback trivia!

 Barton & Loguidice announced this year’s winner of their annual Community Service Award.
 The award is given to B&L employees who are working on ongoing and extraordinary projects to help provide a better life to those in need of help.
-B&L awarded this year’s grant to William Guida, who generously donated the $2,000 grant towards EWB’s water infrastructure project in Guatemala.
+B&L awarded this year’s grant to William Guida, who donated his $2,000 award towards EWB’s water supply project in Guatemala.
 This remarkably gracious donation puts EWB over 66% towards our financial goals for the project.
 Thank you William Guida and Barton & Loguidice for your generosity and help to making this project happen!

 A big thank you to all who took part in the happy hour event which raised nearly $800 for EWB Syracuse’s water infrastructure project.
 It was a great success complete with vegan tacos, cold beer, and EWB’s own Dan Kahn putting on a great show.

 We couldn’t do this without all of your support.
 At this point, we are over 60% to financing our project.
 Thank you everyone and we hope to see you at the next one!

 Joins us at Wolff’s Biergarten at 4-10pm on Thursday, January 31 as we raise funds to build clean water infrastructure in Las Majadas, Guatemala!
 There will be beer, tacos, a 50/50 raffle, and live music with Dan Kahn!